Master of Education, Curriculum, Instruction, Assessment – Licensure Track

 At a Glance

-- Blended with optional summer classes at our main campus in Bismarck, ND
+Blended with summer classes on our main campus in Bismarck, ND

 Tuition per Credit